 State and local income or sales taxes

 Taxpayers can claim property tax payments to state and local governments as an itemized deduction on their federal tax returns.
-Under the TCJA, the combined deduction for state and local taxes is limited to $10,000 (single and joint filers).
+Under the TCJA, the combined deduction for state and local taxes is limited to $10,000 for both single and joint filers.
 Taxpayers may not deduct these taxes in calculating their AMT.

 A fixed-dollar reduction in taxable income for each taxpayer and qualifying dependent.
 The personal exemption is indexed annually for inflation.
-In 2017, the exemption is $4,050.
-The personal exemption phaseout reduces personal exemptions by 2 percent for each $2,500 or part thereof over a threshold that depends on tax filing status.
-The TCJA repeals personal exemptions.
+In 2018 under pre-TCJA law, the exemption was $4,150.
+The personal exemption phase-out reduces personal exemptions 2 percent for each $2,500 (prorated to the dollar) over a threshold that depends on tax filing status.
+The TCJA repealed personal exemptions for 2018.

 A deduction that allows taxpayers to itemize allowed expenses and deduct the total value in lieu of claiming the standard deduction.
 Common deductible expenses include state and local income and property taxes (or sales taxes for residents of states with no income tax), mortgage interest, medical expenses (in excess of a certain percentage of AGI), and contributions to charitable organizations.
-Under pre-TCJA law, a limitation on itemized deductions (Pease) reduces itemized deductions by 3 percent of the amount by which AGI exceeds a threshold, but not by more than 80 percent.
-(Note: In some cases, a taxpayer subject to the AMT can reduce tax liability by itemizing deductions, even if total itemized deductions are less than the relevant standard deduction.
-This situation can occur because some itemized deductions can be claimed under the AMT but the standard deduction cannot.)
+Under pre-TCJA law, a limitation on itemized deductions (the Pease limitation) reduces itemized deductions by 3 percent of the amount by which AGI exceeds a threshold (up to 80 percent of a taxpayer”s total itemized deductions.
+In some cases, a taxpayer subject to the AMT can reduce tax liability by itemizing deductions, even if total itemized deductions are less than the relevant standard deduction.
+This situation can occur because some itemized deductions can be claimed under the AMT but the standard deduction cannot.

 A deduction that each tax filer may claim that differs by filing status and is indexed annually for inflation.
-In 2017, the standard deduction is $6,350 for single filers and married people filing separately, $9,350 for heads of household, and $12,700 for married couples filing jointly.
-About 70 percent of tax returns filed for 2014 claimed the standard deduction.
-An additional standard deduction is allowed if the taxpayer and/or spouse are age 65 or older and if he or she is blind; in 2017, the additional deduction is $,1250 for married filers and $1,550 for individuals and heads of household.
+In 2018 under pre-TCJA law, the standard deduction was $6,500 for single filers and married people filing separately, $9,550 for heads of household, and $13,000 for married couples filing jointly.
+Under TCJA law, the standard deduction is $12,000 for single filers and married people filing separately, $18,000 for heads of household, and $24,000 for married couples filing jointly.
+An additional standard deduction is allowed if the taxpayer and/or spouse are age 65 or older and/or if either of them is blind; in 2018, the additional deduction was $1,300 for married filers and $1,600 for individuals and heads of household.
 One additional deduction is allowed for each elderly taxpayer and for each blind taxpayer.
 Thus, a couple in which both spouses are over 65 and blind would get four additional deductions.

 A tax credit for taxpayers with eligible dependent children who pay for child care.
 Taxpayers who pay for care of children under age 13 or certain other dependents so they can work (or, for couples, so one spouse can attend school while the other spouse works) can claim up to 35 percent of allowed expenses up to $3,000 for one child or $6,000 for two or more children.
 The credit rate phases down to 20 percent as income rises between $15,000 and $43,000.

-Tax credits for taxpayers or dependents of taxpayers attending college or graduate school.
+Tax credits for taxpayers attending college or graduate school or who have dependents attending.
 Taxpayers who attend college or graduate school (or whose dependents do) can claim either the American opportunity tax credit (AOTC) or the lifetime learning tax credit (LLTC) for tuition, fees, and the cost of books (and can claim the AOTC for some students and the LLTC for others).
-Each student can get the AOTC, which equals 100 percent of the first $2,000 of eligible expenses and 25 percent of the next $2,000 (for a maximum credit of $2,500) for each of four years of postsecondary education.
+For each student, the taxpayer may claim the AOTC, which equals 100 percent of the first $2,000 of eligible expenses and 25 percent of the next $2,000 (for a maximum credit of $2,500) for each of four years of postsecondary education.
 The credit is partially refundable: 40 percent of the credit can reduce tax liability below zero.
 The LLTC equals 20 percent of tuition and fees for any postsecondary education, up to a maximum annual credit of $2,000.
 The maximum applies to all students in the household claiming the credit, not to each student individually.
 It is not refundable: it can only offset positive tax liability.

-Tax credits that not only offset positive tax liability but also result in negative taxes, and hence payments from the federal government to the taxpayer.
-Refundable credits include the earned income tax credit and some of the child tax credit and the American opportunity tax credit.
-In general, refundable credits apply only after nonrefundable credits are applied; the order of application can result in lower tax liability for affected taxpayers.
+Tax credits that not only offset positive tax liability but also result in negative taxes (and hence payments from the federal government to the taxpayer).
+Refundable credits include the earned income tax credit, some of the child tax credit, and some of the AOTC.
+In general, refundable credits apply only after nonrefundable credits are applied; the order of application can lead to lower tax liability for affected taxpayers.

 Income tax liability calculated by applying the tax rate schedule to taxable income, before subtracting allowed tax credits.

-Tax credits (including the child and dependent care credit, the lifetime learning credit, and some of the child tax credit and the American opportunity tax credit) that offset positive tax liability.
+Tax credits (including the child and dependent care credit, the LLTC, and some of the child tax credit and the AOTC) that offset positive tax liability.
 Nonrefundable tax credits cannot result in a net payment to the tax filer.
 For example, a taxpayer with a $1,000 tax liability before credits who would otherwise qualify for $2,000 of nonrefundable credits can use only $1,000 of those credits to erase the liability.
 The additional $1,000 of credits is lost.
 Nonrefundable credits are typically applied before refundable credits (which can result in negative tax liability).

 AMT liability obtained by applying AMT tax rates to AMT taxable income.
 Taxpayers for whom this value exceeds regular tax liability before credits generally owe AMT, calculated as the difference between AMT and regular tax liability.

 An exemption for taxpayers who are required to recalculate their income tax liability under AMT rules.
 If that liability exceeds their regular tax liability, they pay the excess as AMT.
 In effect, taxpayers pay the larger of their regular tax and their AMT liability.
-The AMT calculation begins with a taxpayers regular taxable income, adds preference items (which include personal exemptions, some itemized deductions, and certain other income excluded from the regular tax calculation), and subtracts the AMT exemption (which phases out for high-income taxpayers) to get an adjusted minimum taxable income (AMTI).
-Under pre-TCJA law, the AMT exemption amount in 2018 is $55,400 and phases out at a 25 percent rate when AMTI exceeds $123,100 (the exemption is $86,200, and the phaseout starts at $164,100 for married couples filing jointly).
-Under the TCJA, the AMT exemption in 2018 is $70,300 ($109,400 for married couples filling jointly) and phases out above $500,000 ($1,000,000 for joint filers).
+The AMT calculation begins with a taxpayer’s regular taxable income, adds preference items (which include personal exemptions, some itemized deductions, and certain other income excluded from the regular tax calculation), and subtracts the AMT exemption (which phases out for high-income taxpayers) to get an adjusted minimum taxable income.
+Under pre-TCJA law, the AMT exemption amount in 2018 is $55,400 and phases out at a 25 percent rate when adjusted minimum taxable income exceeds $123,100 (the exemption is $86,200, and the phaseout starts at $164,100 for married couples filing jointly).
+Under the TCJA, the AMT exemption in 2018 is $70,300 ($109,400 for married couples filing jointly) and phases out above $500,000 ($1,000,000 for joint filers).